-You will want to choose the very best design for your waterfall that will suit your personal taste aesthetically and that will certainly best suit your needs spaciously.
-No matter what amount of space you have, a cascade design will be great idea for virtually any outdoor waterfall.
+You will want to choose the best design for your waterfall that will suit your personal taste aesthetically and that will certainly best suit your space.
+No matter what amount of space you have, a cascade design will be a great idea for virtually any outdoor waterfall.
 You can make the waterfall cascade down a slender area of your garden.

-You can also use a waterfall that cascades from more than one source, purchase more than one pump.
-Especially if you have a large space to fill and a wild imagination for elaborate design, you may want more than one source of water falling.
+You can also use a waterfall that cascades from more than one source; to do so, purchase more than one pump.
+Especially if you have a large space to fill and a wild imagination for elaborate design, you may want more than one source of falling water.
 Create a hole in the plastic flower pot or flower pots and thread your tubing through the hole.

 How long should the tubing be?
 Well, that will be determined by many things.
 Unfortunately, you will really have to do some strict measuring before you choose the length.
 The most important thing to remember is that too much is much better than too little when you purchase tubing for your outdoor waterfall.
 Do not try to get the perfect measurement and cut the tubing any sooner than you absolutely need to.
 When you finally do complete the cutting, leave yourself extra tubing – in other words: measure more than you need.

-The first step is creating a pond – base or pond-like pool for the bottom of the waterfall.
+The first step is creating a pond-base or pond-like pool for the bottom of the waterfall.
 You will create a spillway, with the rocks in a cascade design.
-A spillway is often composed of long, slate-like stone – even using two of these rocks will provide a multi tiered effect.
-With smooth edges on the rocks the water will have more of a tendency to curve or duck almost under the rock.
-When your rocks have sharp and square-like shape to them, the water will drop more in the way you would expect it to, cascading rather than disappearing.
+A spillway is often composed of long, slate-like stone – even using two of these rocks will provide a multi-tiered effect.
+With smooth edges on the rocks, the water will have more of a tendency to curve or duck almost under the rock.
+When your rocks have a sharp and square-like shape to them, the water will drop more in the way you would expect it to, cascading rather than disappearing.

-Lay the black plastic of your garden pond or base into the ground – making sure it is properly secured.
+Lay the black plastic of your garden pond or base into the ground, making sure it is properly secured.
 Then you should line the area with rocks.
-The rocks that you use at the bottom of your pond or waterfall base are not as important in shape, size or even in what they look like, than the rocks you will use in the design of your waterfall.
+The rocks that you use at the bottom of your pond or waterfall base are not as important in shape, size, or even in what they look like, as the rocks you will use in the design of your waterfall.
 Most importantly, the rocks that will dictate the course of your waterfall’s flow and descent are the ones that you should be more concerned about.

-One great idea is to cover the under most layer of rock with one long piece of flat rock that will cover virtually the entire base.
-Then place your next layer of rocks above this sheet.
-Once this is done, and you have your base built and sturdy.
+One great idea is to cover the undermost layer of rock with one long piece of flat rock that will cover virtually the entire base.
+Then, place your next layer of rocks above this sheet.
+Once this is done, you have your base built.
 You must be sure it is ready to go and that you have taken your time on it before moving to the next step, of course.

 When you have finished building your rock wall and, again, have made certain that the structure is absolutely secure and you are ready to move on, you will move on to the spillway itself.
 Begin by trying to figure out the very best position to place your spillway rocks on top of your shelf rock.

 Essentially, you want to build four mini rock walls where you will be placing your submersible pump.
 These should be designed to encase the plastic flower pot, in essence, boxing it in.
-If you have multiple spouts or water sources for a more elaborate design – you will, naturally, need a box shaped stone wall for every submersible pump.
-You will have to pre-think the tubing, many people create grooves or ditches in the rock wall in which the tubing can be placed.
+If you have multiple spouts or water sources for a more elaborate design, you will, naturally, need a box-shaped stone wall for every submersible pump.
+You will have to think about the tubing, since many people create grooves or ditches in the rock wall in which the tubing can be placed.
 And, of course, remember to have some extra length to work with once you set in the tubing itself.

 Place two longer stones across the top of your structure to span the walls and form a sort of overhang.
 The very first spillway rocks should be placed on the top of your shelf rock.
 It should reach out as far as possible for your spillway.
 Ideally, the top spillway rock should reach out above the center of the water at the base.
 Nonetheless, this is sometimes very difficult to accomplish, but it is not impossible.
 In such a case, just have the largest piece of rock jut out as far as it will over the water when you apply it into the shelf rock.
 You should also remember to elevate your top spillway rock slightly in the back, to create a sort of angle or chute down which the water can fall.

 Once your spillway rocks have been set in place, arrange the tubing and pump or pumps to create the waterfall and allow it to begin to cascade.
-First you fill the base and test the pump.
-It is possible, and, as a matter of fact, probable that you will need to make many adjustments to get the flow of water and pump to waterfall in the perfect cascade.
+First, you fill the base and test the pump.
+It is possible that you will need to make many adjustments to get the flow of water and pump to the waterfall in the perfect cascade.
 There will be a certain amount of bending of the tubing involved, but it should extend from the pump base to the top of the fall with as much ease as possible.
-Of course, at the same time you will want the tubing to hide, some people paint and mount their tubing.
+Of course, at the same time you will want the tubing to hide; some people paint and mount their tubing.
 Some people hide their tubing in the rock wall, depending on how it will all look in the end and how much difference it makes to you.
-Many people consider visible tubing for their pump an eyesore compared to the rest of your elegant, unbelievable, creatively designed, cascading waterfall.
+Many people consider visible tubing for their pump an eyesore compared to the rest of the waterfall.

 In the end, it is time to relax and unwind.
 In the calming presence of an inexpensive yet breathtaking landscape of refreshing coolness and humidity, soothing sounds, and luxurious design all your own, you will be proud of yourself!
-Your outdoor waterfall will be as beautiful, perhaps even better than you ever possibly imagined, with a simple and inexpensive project you can do all on your own.
+Your outdoor waterfall will be beautiful, a simple and inexpensive project you can do all on your own.